Discovery of Esat Digfone licence award documents ordered

 Judge makes orders in long-running action by consortium that lost out in 1996 tender

-Then minister for transport, energy and communications, Mr Michael Lowry (centre) with Telenor Mobile chief executive Kare Gustad and Danis O’Brien toasting the success of their bid for the second mobile phone licence.
+Then minister for communications Michael Lowry (centre) with Telenor Mobile chief executive Kare Gustad and Denis O’Brien.
 Photograph: Eric Luke

 Documents detailing communications between businessman Denis O’Brien and others relating to the award of the second mobile phone licence in 1996 must be disclosed as part of a legal action over the award of the licence.